 View a video tour of Spring Hall, including options for arranging your room.

-Address: 11 North Spring Avenue, St. Louis, MO 63108|
+|Address:||11 North Spring Avenue, St. Louis, MO 63108|

 |Amenities:||Classrooms, a conference room, study rooms, floor lounges, a "living room" with kitchen, a large meeting space|

-Dining: Students can stroll down to Griesedieck Hall for meals or choose to dine at the Billiken’s Lair located in Fusz Hall.|
+|Dining:||Students can stroll down to Grand Dining Hall for meals or choose to dine at the Billiken’s Lair located in Fusz Hall.|

 |Parking:||Rockhurst and Gonzaga parking lots, Laclede Garage|

-Population: Up to 454 first- and second-year students on eight floors.
+|Population:||Up to 454 first- and second-year students on eight floors.
 Single-gender suites on mixed-gender floors.|

-Visiting Restrictions: Opposite-sex guests may not visit during the hours of 1 to 7 a.m.
-Sunday through Thursday or 4 to 7 a.m.
-Friday and Saturday.
-All guests must be checked in at the front desk and escorted by their host at all times.|
+|Visiting Restrictions:||Students living in any University-managed residence halls or apartments may check in guests at the front desk between the hours of 7 a.m. and 2 a.m., Sunday through Thursday or 7 a.m. to 4 a.m., Friday and Saturday.
+Guests must be checked in and escorted by their host at all times.|

-Special Hours: Spring Hall remains open over Thanksgiving, winter and spring breaks.|
+|Special Hours:||Spring Hall remains open over Thanksgiving, winter and spring breaks.|

-Trivia: Spring Hall is built to LEED silver standards.
+|Trivia:||Spring Hall is built to LEED silver standards.
 The building was constructed with at least 20 percent recycled and 20 percent regional materials.
 The position of the building maximizes sun exposure for daylight harvesting.|